Devang-Solanki/Simple-Recon/README.md

 # Simple-Recon
 A simple recon script for bug bounty

-The project is incomplete as of now
+The project is still in developement

 ### TODO
 ☑️ Automation for subdomain takeover